e-renault/ErwanEngine2/readme.md

 * freeglut3
 * opencl

 It may depends on you hardware and configuration, for me it was packages :
 ```
-apt install gcc
-apt install freeglut3-dev opencl-headers ocl-icd-opencl-dev
+apt install gcc freeglut3-dev opencl-headers ocl-icd-opencl-dev intel-opencl-icd ndidia-opencl-icd
-apt install intel-opencl-icd ndidia-opencl-icd
 ```
+The lasts two packages is related to you GPU model.

 Depending on you hardware, you could have to change DEVICE_ID and PLATFORM_ID in order to select you GPU (check firsts line of "main.c").
 Mine is intel integrated Intel(R) UHD Graphics 620.